Pierrotpsy/Order-management-model/README.md

     group by purchase.businessentityid, name
     order by rejectedPercentage desc;
         -- Cost : 28
             --> The query that doesn't use the materialzed view is faster than the one using it.

--- drop materialized view purchase;

 ```